UPDATED: APRIL 27, 2023 | 1 MIN READ

 Buying a new car is exciting.
-Unfortunately, it’s so easy to get caught up in test-driving cars and envision yourself driving the shiniest model off the lot that you accidentally skip some of the less exciting (but necessary) steps in the process.
+Unfortunately, it’s so easy to get caught up in test-driving cars and envision yourself driving the shiniest model off the lot that you accidentally skip some of the process’s less exciting (but necessary) steps.
 This new car buying guide is designed to help you find and purchase the new car that’s right for you.

 Set a budget.